Welcome to the Seneca Lake Wine Trail

 Deck The Halls Weekend 2016 Effective 9/8/16 our November Deck the Halls Weekend is officially, 100% sold out!
 And effective 9/28/16, our December Deck The Halls Weekend is now also 100% sold out.
 By far our most popular event, which routinely sells out at least 4-6 weeks prior, our two Deck The Halls Weekend events introduce attendees to an amazing variety of delicious wine and food pairings, while ushering in the holiday season with a handmade grapevine wreath that you can adorn with ornaments collected at each participating winery.
 With two separate weekends, November 18-20 or December 2-4, over the 2-1/2 day weekend event, visit the participating wineries, receive a recipe book and enjoy.
 These events are both co-sponsored by The Christmas House, located in nearby Elmira, NY.
 Click here for more information about the event.
 Rest assured that the wineries, while busier than usual this time of year, are still also open to non-ticketed visitors for regular tastings.

 Winery Business Hours

 During the busier season from around Memorial Day through Columbus Day most of our member wineries are open 7 days/week, generally opening around 11am and closing around 5pm.
 However, all of our member wineries are all independently owned and operated, and if you want to fully confirm their exact operating hours, please contact them directly using their contact information cited on their specific page, which can be reached here.
 For more information on our member wineries' business hours, please click here and read the paragraph titled "When Are The Wineries Usually Open?".
-Nearly all of our members are scheduled to be open on July 4th, but if you do plan on visiting our Trail on that holiday, and know there are a few specific wineries you hope to visit, it is always best to call them directly and confirm they will be open for the holiday.
+Virtually all of our member wineries are open on holidays like Martin Luther King Day, Presidents' Day, Memorial Day, Independence Day, Labor Day, Columbus Day, and Veterans Day.

 Enjoy this terrific video produced by Matt Ziegler, with voice over work by Sayre Fulkerson of Fulkerson Winery, beautifully elaborating on the process of grape harvesting in general:

 Once again the Seneca Lake Wine Trail was awarded a Certificate of Excellence from TripAdvisor!
 When visiting our member wineries, or attending our Trail-wide events, you can be assured that you'll not only be enjoying world class wines, but also interacting with superb staff in beautiful tasting rooms.
 To contribute your review of the Seneca Lake Wine Trail, visit their site here.